 What makes MR. TURNER so unique?
 First of all, its chamber group instrumentation centering around a string quintet (including double bass) and a saxophone quartet (two sopranos, one alto, and one tenor).
 Since Adolphe Sax’s invention wasn’t patented until 1846, five years before Turner died, Yershon explains in the liner notes, “The choice of saxophones meant that period pastiche would be impossible as well as undesirable.”

 The string quintet harmonic language is more in line with late Beethoven than the elegant salon music of Mozart or Haydn.
-The score’s most distinctive (and, for many, controversial) element is the use of glissandi in the strings and woodwinds.
+The use of glissandi in the strings and woodwinds is the score’s most distinctive (and controversial) element.
 (Solo flute and clarinet play a significant role in the score as well.)
-The notes slide from one to the other in sighing pain, internal conflict, and tortured loneliness.
+The notes slide from one to the other in sighing pain and tortured loneliness.

 Turner does a lot of walking in the film, giving Yershon multiple opportunities for musical sequences sans dialogue.
 Yershon smartly and judiciously spots the film’s lengthy running time, making every musical moment count.
 As a result, the memorable score does precisely what film music is supposed to do—it offers a window into the emotions of the gruff, grunting Turner far more elegantly than visuals or dialogue can provide.

 Rounding out the album is Yershon’s score for Mike Leigh’s 2012 short A RUNNING JUMP.
 The film was one of four shorts co-commissioned by Film4 and BBC Films as part of the Cultural Olympiad and the London 2012 Festival, which ran parallel to the 2012 Olympics.
 The slim plot revolves around a young man’s (Lee Ingleby) attempt to buy a used car from dodgy East End car dealer Perry (Eddie Marsan).